 Typical flow rates for pumps of this type range up to 10 or 40 mL per minute.
 Pumps are available to accommodate manual control from their digital faceplate or computer-control from a 4871 Process Controller.

 Chemical feed pumps are our recommendation for continuous feeding of liquids when the desired flow rate is greater than 2 liters per hour.
 Parr can assist with the feed pump selection.
 We will need to know the type of liquid; the minimum, typical, and maximum desired feed rate; the maximum operating pressure; and any special operating considerations such as explosion proof operation or corrosion possibilities.

 Back Pressure Regulators

 In addition to supplying gases to a reaction through electronic mass flow controllers, the reactor is kept at a constant pressure by installing a Back Pressure Regulator (BPR) downstream of the reactor.
-This style of regulator will release products only when the reactor pressure exceeds a preset value.
+This style of regulator will release products only when the reactor pressure exceeds a preset value by the operator.

 When a BPR is used in conjunction with mass flow controllers, the user is assured that a constant flow of gas is passing through a reactor, which is being held at a constant pressure.
 This provides for the highest degree of control and reproducibility in a continuous-flow reactor system.

 It is often desired to cool the products of the reaction prior to handling them.
 Cooling condensers are available for this purpose.
 An adaptation of our standard condensers provides an excellent design.